-The total volume of sawn softwood entering the pallets and packaging market in 2011 was estimated at around 1,400,000m3, which was a similar volume as in 2010.
+The total volume of sawn softwood entering the pallets and packaging market in 2011 was estimated to be around 1,333,000m3, which was marginally lower than in 2010.

 However, imported sawn softwood lost ground in 2011 and 2010.
-The loss in volume of imported sawn softwood in this market in 2010 over 2009 was around 3% and this was followed by an estimated further fall in 2011 of 12%.
-In contrast, UK produced sawn softwood consumed by this market was higher in 2010 over 2009, by just over 1% and is estimated to have grown by approaching 4% in 2011.
+The loss in volume of imported sawn softwood in this market in 2011 over 2010 was estimated to be close to 25%, following a 20% reduction in 2010 over 2009.
+In contrast, UK produced sawn softwood consumed by this market was higher in 2011 over 2010 by 10%.

-These volume changes and particularly the lower supply of imported goods is thought to have brought about the reduction in market share of imported sawn softwood to 31% of consumption in 2011, from 36% in 2009.
+These volume changes have brought about the reduction in market share of imported sawn softwood to 24% of consumption in 2011, from 32% in 2010.

-Overall volumes consumed by the pallets and packaging market are thought to have stabilised in 2011, but for the reasons previously outlined, where significant changes to the volumes of new pallet manufacturing and the repair and re-use of pallets has taken place, lower volumes of sawn softwood generally have been used in this market over the last three to four years.
+Overall volumes consumed by the pallets and packaging market have stabilised in 2011, but for the reasons previously outlined, where significant changes to the volumes of new pallet manufacturing and in the repair of pallets has taken place, lower volumes of sawn softwood generally have been used in this market over the last three to four years.